yudhisteer/Real-time-Multi-Object-Tracking-for-Rescue-Operations/README.md

 ------------
 <a name="s"></a>
 ## 4. SORT: Simple Online Realtime Tracking
+The authors of the SORT paper offer a lean approach for MOT for online and real-time applications.
+They argue that in the tracking-by-detection method, detection holds a key factor whereby the latter can increase the tracking accuracy by ```18.9%```.
+SORT focuses on a frame-to-frame prediction using the **Kalman Filter** and association using the **Hungarian algorithm**.
+Their method achieves speed and accuracy comparable to, at that time, SOTA online trackers.
+Below is my implementation of the SORT algorithm.
+Though it is not the same as the official SORT GitHub repo, my approach offers a simpler method with not-so-bad accuracy.
+Most of the explanations below have been extracted from the [SORT](https://arxiv.org/abs/1602.00763) paper itself and rewritten by me.

 ### 4.1 Detection
 The authors of the SORT paper use a Faster Region CNN - FrRCNN as their object detector.
 In my implementation, I will use the [YOLOv8m](https://github.com/ultralytics/ultralytics) model.
 I have created a **yolo_detection** function which takes in as parameters an image, the YOLO model, and the label classes we want to detect.